-According To Source Meghan Markle “Practically Living” With Prince Harry
+Meghan Markle ‘Practically Living’ With Prince Harry?

 Global News shares about the visit by Harry to the London Ambulance Services headquarters.

-[Featured Image by Stefan Wermuth – WPA Pool /Getty Images]
+[Featured Image by Stefan Wermuth – WPA Pool/Getty Images]